truenas/documentation/content/References/SMB.md

 {{< /hint >}}

 By default, Samba disables NTLMv1 authentication for security.
-Standard configurations of Windows XP and some configurations of later clients like Windows 7 will not be able to connect with NTLMv1 disabled.
+Standard configurations of Windows XP and some configurations of later clients like Windows 7 are not able to connect with NTLMv1 disabled.
 [Security guidance for NTLMv1 and LM network authentication](https://support.microsoft.com/en-us/help/2793313/security-guidance-for-ntlmv1-and-lm-network-authentication) has information about the security implications and ways to enable NTLMv2 on those clients.
-If changing the client configuration is not possible, NTLMv1 authentication can be enabled by selecting the **NTLMv1 auth** option in the SMB service configuration screen.
+If changing the client configuration is not possible, enable NTLMv1 authentication by selecting the **NTLMv1 auth** option in the SMB service configuration screen.

 {{< include file="/_includes/SMBShareMSDOSalert.md" >}}

-To view all active SMB connections and users, enter `smbstatus` in the TrueNAS **Shell**.
+To view all active SMB connections and users, enter `smbstatus` in the TrueNAS SCALE **Shell** or open an SSH or local console shell in CORE.

 Most configuration scenarios require each user to have their own user account and to authenticate before accessing the share.
 This allows the administrator to control access to data, provide appropriate permissions to that data, and to determine who accesses and modifies stored data.